CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/MyLearning.md

 ## Compatibility

-My Learning application is compatible with the devices:
+My Learning application is supported on:
-* Apple iOS: any device with iOS 11 and above<br>
+* Apple iOS:<br>
-From February 1st 2021, My Learning will be supported on any device with iOS 12 and above.
+Any device with iOS 12 and above.
-* Android: any device with Android Nougat 7.0 and above<br>
+* Android:<br>
-From February 1st 2021, My Learning will be supported on any device using Android Oreo 8.0 and above.
+Any device using Android Oreo 8.0 and above.

 Latest mobile application version available on both stores is the only supported version.